Real Bout Fatal Fury Special

 Real Bout Special character select screen.

-REVIEWReal Bout Special is the sixth installment of the Fatal Fury series and second installment in the Real Bout sub-series.
+REVIEWReal Bout Fatal Fury Special is the sixth installment of the Fatal Fury series and second installment in the Real Bout sub-series.
 In addition to adding some classic Fatal Fury characters to the roster, this sequel features several redrawn character sprites, all new stages, other new graphical updates, and brings back Fatal Fury's trademark 2-level plane system.
 The distance at which characters move apart from each other on each plane has increased, giving the game a more 3D feel.

-Real Bout: Special is an improvement over the prequel both visually and in terms of gameplay.
+Real Bout Special is an improvement over the prequel both visually and in terms of gameplay.
 Technically, the game follows most 2D fundamentals, with normal moves canceling into specials.
 The chain-combo system from the prequel has also been tightened up and functions much faster in Special.

 Time to get some Tae Kwon Do on!